The information on this page is for students studying media and arts and production or journalism who are producing a film for their final project.

 Use this form if you are paying any crew or cast member in cash or in kind: deed of release (PDF, 27kB)

-UTS insurance only covers ‘volunteers’.
-If you are paying crew or cast member in cash or in kind you are in the position of employer, and the UTS public liability insurance will notcover the cast or crew member.
+Note: UTS insurance only covers volunteers – that is, people who aren’t being paid.
+If you are paying crew or cast member in cash or in kind you are in the position of employer, and the UTS public liability insurance will not cover the cast or crew member.

-The Safety for actors and guests on set (PDF, 62kB) document contains information for all guests, actors, and crew on an approved MAP film or video shoot, who are not currently enrolled in a MAP production subject:
+The Safety for actors and guests on set (PDF, 62kB) document contains information for all guests, actors, and crew on an approved MAP or Journalism film or video shoot, who aren’t currently enrolled in a MAP production or Journalism subject.

 Use these Certificates of Currency: